amr-ergawy/EtchASketchJavascriptJQuery/README.md

 Because of using HSL colors, the board is compatible with IE9+, Firefox, Chrome, Safari, and in Opera 10+.

-TODO: write about window resizing and grid resizing.
+Window resizing is done in an optimizied way using only a portion of the auto-fitting computation of grid resizing.

 Zooming is not processed in any custom way.